Nirv-git/VRMods/LocalLightMod/README.md

 # LocalLightMod
 Have you ever thought "This world's lighting sucks" or "It's too dark" well I have the solution for you!
-This mod lets you configure and spawn a local (Spot|Point|Directional) light sources and provides functionality for saving and loading presets.
+This mod lets you configure and spawn local (Spot|Point|Directional) light sources and provides functionality for saving and loading presets.
 You can access this mod's features with the 'Light Menu' button on the UIX QuickMenu

 ![image](https://user-images.githubusercontent.com/81605232/141375999-974173df-b6ca-4b5c-9350-88589d3e8106.png)